hemangandhi/derpspace/pythons/README.md

 * op_sudoku_solver is an incomplete Kenken solver.
 There's a complete version in Clojure.
 * string_permute yields all the unique permutations of a given string.
 * template decorator is an experiment in python decorators.
 It forces type checking for simple functions.
+* A matrix utility class in python (rref is not complete).

 In the folder 'divesh' are a few more files (made for a friend):
 * A solver for the 8 queens problem.